sagemath/trac_to_gh/Issue 1485.md

 # Issue 1485: wrapper for invariant_ring and invariant_algebra_reynolds in Singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1485

 Original creator: wdj